Intercultural Communication Techniques

 Language is only one way in which we communicate.
 The ways we touch or fail to touch one another, where we direct our eyes, the amount of distance we keep between ourselves and others, the facial expressions we use, our gestures and postures, our forms of dress and grooming, our handling of time—these are all very powerful communication tools.
 Be aware of the nonverbal messages the speaker is giving you.
 Attend to pauses, tone of voice, bodily reactions, and glances.
 You can read a great deal about what they are saying and how they feel about it if you are taking in these unconscious messages as well.

 It’s important to note that cultures differ in the use of eye contact, other nonverbal behavior, and silence.
-As an example, Asians may express respect by averting their eyes, lowering their voices, and allowing periods of silence.
-A Latin American may not talk comfortably unless he is standing at such a close distance that a North American might feel disquieted.
+As an example, Asian people may express respect by averting their eyes, lowering their voices, and allowing periods of silence.
+People from Latin America may not talk comfortably unless they are standing at such a close distance that people from North America might feel disquieted.